jai-sandhu/Assignment3Part1/README.md

 # Assignment3Part1
 ## API Description
-The Water Body Manitoba API allows researches or developers to find statistics about any river or lake from within Manitoba.
+The Water Body Manitoba API allows researches or developers to find statistics about any river or lake within Manitoba.
 We provide accurately reported temperatures, a geodetic metric and water levels since the year 2000.

 ## Endpoints and Parameters